Arcascope, a small startup based out of Virginia, is leading some exciting research in the field of Circadian rhythms.

 - Stressed out?
 Try one of these wearables for stress detection and management

-- Stanford develops new wearable sensor to detect stress hormones
+- Stanford develops a new wearable sensor to detect stress hormones

 The SYNC app from Arcascope

-This new trial seeks to assess how lighting interventions distributed through a mobile app affect fatigue, sleep, and quality of life across three populations of cancer patients: breast cancer and prostate cancer, and patients who have undergone stem cell transplant.
+This new trial seeks to assess how lighting interventions distributed through a mobile app affect fatigue, sleep, and quality of life across three populations of cancer patients: breast cancer and prostate cancer and patients who have undergone stem cell transplants.

-The company is collaborating with National Cancer Institute and University of Michigan Rogel Cancer center to conduct this new clinical trial.
+The company collaborates with the National Cancer Institute and the University of Michigan Rogel Cancer Center to conduct this new clinical trial.